New England States Committee on Electricity

 - Alignment of markets and planning

-In 2013, the region focused on market design changes to address New England’s evolving strategic risks and to improve various markets.
-Over the course of the year, the Markets Committee covered over 50 topics, involving dozens of proposed market rule changes.
+In 2014, the region focused on market design changes to address New England’s evolving strategic risks and to improve various markets.
+Over the course of the year, the Markets Committee covered dozens of proposed market rule changes.
 Some proposed changes resulted from years of analysis and discussion.
-Others emerged in reaction to changing circumstances.
-For example, as noted above, ISO-NE introduced a power procurement proposal to help secure reliable system operations during the 2013/2014 winter period.
-NESCOE spent considerable time trying to shape this first-ever procurement program in a way that had the highest likelihood to deliver the desired results at the lowest possible cost to consumers.
+Others emerged in reaction to current circumstances.

-In 2014, NESCOE will continue to focus on seeking to improve the region’s markets in ways that provide consumers with reliable service at the lowest cost over the long-term while maintaining environmental quality.
-This will include but not be limited to consideration of a downward-sloping demand curve in the FCM.
+In 2014, NESCOE successfully defended consumer interests in a series of litigated cases that generator owners brought to FERC for “fast track” decisions at the close of the calendar year.
+In 2015, NESCOE will continue to focus on improvements to the region’s markets in ways that provide consumers with reliable service at the lowest cost over the long-term while maintaining environmental quality.

 Eastern Interconnection Planning Collaborative